Does the County Field Survey Section do private surveys for the private sector (private citizens, private companies)?

 Contact Ray Rivera, Senior Land Surveyor at (714) 667-9657.

-Can I get a copy of my Tract Map?
+Can I get a copy of my Tract Map, Parcel Map, or Record of Survey?

 Can I get a copy of the right of way map for a park, road or flood control facility?

-Yes, copies are available for most of these items.
-Contact Ray Rivera, Senior Land Surveyor at (714) 667-9657
+Yes, copies are available for most of these items for a nominal cost.
+Contact Right-of-Way Engineering (ROWE), Senior Land Surveyor, at (714) 667-9657.

-Does ROWE maintain easement information pertaining to freeways or streets within cities?
+Does ROWE (Right-of-Way Engineering) maintain easement information pertaining to freeways or streets within cities?